 Communication about what is in the best interest of the children is paramount, but with so many perspectives involved, it is extremely difficult.
 Child protection* mediation is designed to bring together these differing perspectives and provide a forum to work together to chart a path forward for the children and their families.
 In some jurisdictions, the children may even participate in part of the mediation, depending on factors such as their maturity and the allegations involved.

-RSI is committed to bringing to bear our mediation expertise to help children who have been mistreated.
-We bring an interconnecting web of services that mesh together to improve the quality of all the services.
+RSI has appplied our mediation expertise to help children who have been mistreated.
+When doing this work, we bring an interconnecting web of services that mesh to improve the quality of all the services.
 For example, the research we did for our 2004 Cook County evaluation supported our 2016 Kane County program development and ongoing administration.
-What we learned operating our Kane County program informs our 2017 evaluation of child protection in the DC courts.
+What we learned operating our Kane County program informed our 2017 evaluation of child protection in the DC courts.
 We brought all those experiences into the development of our advanced mediator training.
-We will continue to share what we know in our Resource Center.

-RSI has been involved in child protection mediation since 2004 when we were selected by the Cook County (Illinois) Juvenile Court to evaluate their Child Protection Mediation Program.
+RSI first became involved in child protection mediation in 2004 when we were selected by the Cook County (Illinois) Juvenile Court to evaluate their Child Protection Mediation Program.
 The evaluation, published in 2010, examined the process, outcomes and participant experience of the mediation program over a one-year period.
 The study included data from 164 cases referred to mediation, as well as interviews of mediation participants, judges, attorneys and program staff.
 Recommendations, including instituting an early referral process, were adopted by the Court to improve its services.

 In 2016, RSI worked with Illinois’ 16th Judicial Circuit (Kane County) and an array of local stakeholders to establish the Kane County Child Protection Mediation Program.
-This program was founded upon the generously support of the Illinois Equal Justice and the Illinois Bar Foundation Foundation, and is currently supported by the 16th Judicial Circuit Court and the Court Improvement Program* .
+This program was founded through the generous support of the Illinois Equal Justice Foundation and the Illinois Bar Foundation, and later supported by the 16th Judicial Circuit Court and the Court Improvement Program.*

 “The guardian actually got up while the mediators were reviewing the agreement and hugged the mom!
 They even said they wanted to hug again in the presence of the child, who was waiting in the hallway, so that the minor could see they were now trying to get along better (and they did so).
 Both parties said they felt better afterwards and seemed satisfied with the plan that was tentatively put in place.
 A true success story!”